theJaxon/unlocker/readme.txt

 Version 2 has been tested against:

-* Workstation 11 on Windows and Linux
+* Workstation 11/12 on Windows and Linux
-* Player 7 on Windows and Linux
+* Player 7 & Workstation Player 12 on Windows and Linux
-* Fusion 7 on Mavericks and Yosemite
+* Fusion 7/8 on Mavericks and Yosemite
 * ESXi 6.0

 The patch code carries out the following modifications dependent on the product